What Do You Feed Your Sporting Dog?

-These special foods are differentiated mainly by higher quantities of fat and protein, as well as a focus on high-quality protein.
-“Fat brings in twice the amount of kilocalories per gram than protein and carbohydrates,” says Dr. Amy Dicke, an Ohio-based veterinarian and technical services veterinarian for Iams, who specializes in diet and nutrition.
+These special foods are differentiated mainly by higher quantities of fat and protein and a focus on high-quality protein.
+“Fat brings in twice the amount of kilocalories per gram than protein and carbohydrates,” says Dr. Amy Dicke, an Ohio-based veterinarian and technical services veterinarian for Iams, specializing in diet and nutrition.
 “Meat-based proteins, such as chicken, bring in the essential amino acids to support muscle maintenance and development.
 Other meat-based proteins also supply natural sources of glucosamine and chondroitin, which are important building blocks for healthy joint cartilage — especially important for active dogs that may be performing activities that can stress joints.”

-Dicke says that regular dog food wouldn’t severely harm a sporting dog; it’s simply not optimal and it’s harder for these dogs to eat enough to get the energy input they need.
+Dicke says that regular dog food wouldn’t severely harm a sporting dog; it’s merely not optimal, and it’s harder for these dogs to eat enough to get the energy input they need.
 In this scenario, owners should watch out for weight loss and loss of body condition.
-On the other hand, you definitely don’t want to feed a sporting formula to a nonsporting dog.
+On the other hand, you don’t want to feed a sporting formula to a non-sporting dog.

 “House dogs should not be fed sporting dog food,” says Nelson.
 “The extra protein could cause undue pressure on the kidneys, the added fat could cause gastrointestinal upset, and the unburned calories will lead to obesity.”
 And while you may wean a dog on or off the food as sporting seasons come and go, she warns against feeding it to dogs only on weekends.
-“It would definitely lead to gastrointestinal distress if introduced abruptly.
-Any time you’re introducing a new diet, it should be done over a period of seven to 10 days.
+“It would lead to gastrointestinal distress if introduced abruptly.
+When you’re introducing a new diet, it should be done over seven to 10 days.
 If they are just a weekend warrior, go with the law of averages: Some days they’ll do less, other days more.
 No need to over-supplement.”
 These formulas are also not for puppies.
-In fact, a sporting lifestyle is wrong for puppies, whose growing joints may be harmed by overly strenuous, repetitive activity.
+A sporting lifestyle is wrong for puppies, whose growing joints may be harmed by overly strenuous, repetitive activity.

-As a last word of advice, both doctors warn overzealous owners not to mistake sporting dog food for a performance enhancer, and to guard against pushing dogs too far.
-“Owners need to be keenly perceptive of their pets’ tolerance, as some dogs will continue to perform past their max because of their enjoyment of the activity,” says Dicke.
-“Fatigue, lameness and post-exercise muscular, paw pad or joint pain can be indicators of overexertion.”
+As a last word of advice, both doctors warn overzealous owners not to mistake sporting dog food for a performance enhancer and guard against pushing dogs too far.
+“Owners need to be keenly perceptive of their pets’ tolerance, as some dogs will continue to perform past their max because they enjoy the activity,” says Dicke.
+“Fatigue, lameness and post-exercise muscular, paw pad, or joint pain can be indicators of overexertion.”